Biden faces balancing act as activists call to 'defund the police'

 Biden, the former vice president, met with Floyd’s family in Houston for more than an hour on Monday to offer his sympathies.

-In a statement, Andrew Bates, a Biden campaign spokesman, said Biden “does not believe that police should be defunded” but supports “the urgent need for reform, including funding for public schools, summer programs, and mental health and substance abuse treatment separate from funding for policing, so that officers can focus on the job of policing.”
+“I don’t support defunding the police,” Biden said afterwards in an interview with CBS.
+“I support conditioning federal aid to police, based on whether or not they meet certain basic standards of decency and honorableness.”

-Biden previously called for a $300 million investment in policing, contingent on officers mirroring the diversity of their communities.
-His campaign said he supported funding for better training, body cameras and community policing.
+Biden had previously called for a $300 million investment in policing, contingent on officers mirroring the diversity of their communities.
+In a statement, his campaign said he supports funding for better training, body cameras and community policing.

-Trump’s campaign spokesman, Tim Murtaugh, said in response, “We still haven’t heard from Joe Biden himself on the radical ‘Defund the Police’ movement in the Democrat Party,” an effort Murtaugh said would create “chaos in American communities.”
+Trump on Monday said on Twitter that, “Radical Left Democrats want to Defund and Abandon our Police” despite low crime rates.
+“Sorry, I want LAW & ORDER!”

 Biden and Trump will face off in the Nov.
 3 election.
-At a law enforcement roundtable on Monday, Trump said he was looking at various police reforms but vowed, “There won’t be defunding.”
+At a law enforcement roundtable on Monday, Trump also said he was looking at various police reforms but vowed, “There won’t be defunding.”

 Biden’s stance echoed that of Democrats in Congress, who on Monday unveiled sweeping legislation to combat police violence that stopped short of cutting funding for local law enforcement agencies.